robertorcosta/azure-docs.pt-br/articles/azure-monitor/platform/agent-linux-troubleshoot.md

 * Aguarde alguns minutos e o estado de aprovisionamento muda para **Provisioning sucedeu**.

-## <a name="issue-the-log-analytics-agent-upgrade-on-demand"></a>Problema: A atualização do agente do Log Analytics sob demanda
+## <a name="issue-the-log-analytics-agent-upgrade-on-demand"></a>Problema: a atualização do agente do Log Analytics sob demanda

 ### <a name="probable-causes"></a>Causas prováveis